TalentLayer Documentation

 To ensure that your queries are working properly before using them in your project, you can use the Graph playground below.

-Please check the demo video just below how to test queries with The Graph Playground
+Please check the demo video just below

 Using the playground, you can create and save your own graphQL queries and try out the default queries we provide to get you up and running!